Can Dubai become the world's happiest city?

 - Dubai uses Happiness Meters to measure well being

-(CNN)Not content with being home to the world's tallest tower, biggest shopping mall and fastest police car, Dubai has set a challenge for itself to become the world's happiest city.
+(CNN)Not content with being home to the world's tallest tower and fastest police car, Dubai has set a challenge for itself to become the world's happiest city.

 In its quest to achieve this, the city in the sand is measuring people's happiness through interactive touchpoints around Dubai, called Happiness Meters.